onqtam/headjack/docs/why/COLLECTIVE_INTELLIGENCE.md

 > "What a sad era when it is easier to smash an atom than a prejudice." - [Albert Einstein](https://www.goodreads.com/quotes/70175-what-a-sad-era-when-it-is-easier-to-smash)

+> "To kill an error is as good a service as, and sometimes even better than, the establishing of a new truth or fact." - [Charles Darwin](https://www.goodreads.com/quotes/808100-to-kill-an-error-is-as-good-a-service-as)

+> "If it can be destroyed by the truth, it deserves to be destroyed by the truth." - [Carl Sagan](https://www.goodreads.com/quotes/834574-if-it-can-be-destroyed-by-the-truth-it-deserves)

+> "One of the saddest lessons of history is this: If we’ve been bamboozled long enough, we tend to reject any evidence of the bamboozle.
+We’re no longer interested in finding out the truth.
+The bamboozle has captured us.
+It’s simply too painful to acknowledge, even to ourselves, that we’ve been taken." - [Carl Sagan](https://fs.blog/illusory-truth-effect/#:~:text=%E2%80%9COne%20of%20the,%E2%80%94%20Carl%20Sagan)

 ██████████████████████████████████████████████████████████████████
 # SECTION: group think
 ██████████████████████████████████████████████████████████████████